zOnlyKroks/MassAsmer/README.md

 ### MassASM Entrypoint (`mass-asm`)

-You must implement a `Runnable` class to register your transformers, and define it in `fabric.mod.json`.
+Implement a `Runnable` class to register your transformers, then declare it in `fabric.mod.json`:

-Example registration class:

 ```java
 public class InternalMassAsmEntrypoint implements Runnable {